edavis/riverpy/README.md

 you've subscribed to and presents only the new items, newest first.
 As you scroll down you go back in time, to older items."

+I find it a more pleasant and natural way of reading the news.
+Newspapers don't have unread counts.
+Why should RSS readers?

 Click [here][riverpy-demo] to see a demo of riverpy in action.

 [quote]: <http://river2.newsriver.org/#whatIsARiverOfNewsStyleAggregator>